MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Experiments and Analysis

 The single-modality segmentation results are shown in Tab.\ref{Tab4}.
 The $IoU$ value indicates the intersection of union between predicted and annotated lesion area.
 The $mIoU$ value indicates the average $IoU$ value of lesion area and background.
-From Tab.\ref{Tab4}, we observe that U-Net and BiseNetV2 show poorer performance because of no ImageNet-pretrained backbone.
-SegFormer outperforms other methods on OTU\_2d and OTU\_CEUS.
-Especially on OTU\_CEUS, which has less training samples, SegFormer performs even stronger.
+Tab.\ref{Tab4} shows that U-Net and BiseNetV2 perform poorer compared to other methods.
+DANet and SegFormer respectively outperform other methods on OTU\_2d and OTU\_CEUS.
+Particularly on OTU\_CEUS, with less training samples, SegFormer shows much stronger performance.
+From Tab.\ref{Tab4}, we can find that PSPNet and SegFormer perform more balanced on two sub-sets.
+Therefore, we select them as baseline segmentors to construct DS$^2$Net for the following cross-domain semantic segmentation task.